A Patient’s Guide to Clinical Trials

 Any person with the condition being studied who meets all of the study specific criteria can volunteer to participate in a trial.
 Every trial has very specific requirements such as age, sex, weight, and a specific diagnosed medical condition.

 The doctor overseeing the clinical trial reviews each potential participant’s medical history to determine if the person is eligible.
 Known side effects and potential risks, as well as all study procedures, will be thoroughly explained to potential participants by either the physician or the study coordinator prior to participation.

-In addition, Rocky Mountain Diabetes Center always maintains strict confidentiality regarding information about individuals who participate in clinical trials.
+In addition, Rocky Mountain Clinical Research always maintains strict confidentiality regarding information about individuals who participate in clinical trials.

 What is an Informed Consent Form?

 The Informed Consent Form is designed to give the potential participant, or their legal representative, easy-to-understand information regarding all aspects of a specific clinical trial.
-It is designed to provide all the information needed to help a person decide if they want to participate in the trial.
+It is designed to provide all the information needed to help a person decide if they want to participate in the clinical trial.

 Adequate time is allowed to ask questions and to make sure the potential participant feels comfortable with and agrees to the terms of the clinical trial.
 No study-related procedures will be performed until the Informed Consent Form is signed by the participant.
 Each participant is given a copy of the Informed Consent Form.